Seared Salmon on Chargrilled Nicoise Salad

 To serve: 2 tbsp chopped fresh parsley

-Step Five : Now it’s time to pop the pasta into the boiling water and put a timer on for 8 mins (some pasta might need 10 mins so follow the instructions on the packet).
+5. Now it’s time to pop the pasta into the boiling water and put a timer on for 8 mins (some pasta might need 10 mins so follow the instructions on the packet).
 Then pour the strained mussel liquor back into the original saucepan and fast-boil to reduce it by about one third.
-After than turn the heat to low and stir in the pesto.
+After that turn the heat to low and stir in the pesto.

 Classic Fish Bisque